SuikeTech/TextOfDatabase/README.md

 TextOfDatabase
 ==============

-A plain text database implemented with PHP.
+A plain text database implemented by PHP.

-Compatible with PHP/5.3.2 or higher version of PHP on Linux Server
+Compatible with PHP/5.3.2 or higher version of PHP on Unix server

 ## Status ##

-- [x] Alpha release
+- Alpha release
-- [ ] Completed
-- [ ] First stable release

 ## TODO ##

-- [x] Redesign return value
-- [x] Redesign headers file structure to add more functionalities
-- [ ] Implement SetHeaders()
+- Implement SetHeaders()
-- [ ] Full comments for codes
+- Full comments for codes
-- [ ] Full documentation
+- Full documentation